Orthodox Encyclopedia: 2010s

-On April 29, 2010, the 22nd meeting of the Supervisory, Public and Trustee Councils for the publication of the Orthodox Encyclopedia and the presentation of the 22nd alphabetical volume of the encyclopedia took place in the Cathedral of Christ the Savior.
+On April 29, 2010, the 22^{nd} meeting of the Supervisory, Public and Trustee Councils for the publication of the Orthodox Encyclopedia and the presentation of the 22^{nd} alphabetical volume of the encyclopedia took place in the Cathedral of Christ the Savior.

-On November 24, 2010, in the Sergiev Hall of the Cathedral of Christ the Saviour, the 23rd joint meeting of the Supervisory, Trustee and Public Councils for the publication of the Orthodox Encyclopedia and the presentation of the 23rd and 24th alphabetical volumes of the Orthodox Encyclopedia took place.
+On November 24, 2010, in the Sergiev Hall of the Cathedral of Christ the Saviour, the 23^{rd} joint meeting of the Supervisory, Trustee and Public Councils for the publication of the Orthodox Encyclopedia and the presentation of the 23^{rd} and 24^{th} alphabetical volumes of the Orthodox Encyclopedia took place.

-On November 11, 2011, in the Cathedral of Christ the Savior the 24th meeting of the Supervisory, Public and Trustee Councils for the publication of the Orthodox Encyclopedia and the presentation of the XXV, XXVI and XXVII alphabetical volumes of the encyclopedia took place.
+On November 11, 2011, in the Cathedral of Christ the Savior the 24^{th} meeting of the Supervisory, Public and Trustee Councils for the publication of the Orthodox Encyclopedia and the presentation of the XXV, XXVI and XXVII alphabetical volumes of the encyclopedia took place.

-On February 28, 2013, the 25th meeting of the Supervisory, Public and Trustee Councils for the publication of the Orthodox Encyclopedia and the presentation of the 28th, 29th and 30th alphabetical volumes of the Orthodox Encyclopedia took place in the Sergiev Hall of the Cathedral of Christ the Saviour.
+On February 28, 2013, the 25^{th} meeting of the Supervisory, Public and Trustee Councils for the publication of the Orthodox Encyclopedia and the presentation of the 28^{th}, 29^{th} and 30^{th} alphabetical volumes of the Orthodox Encyclopedia took place in the Sergiev Hall of the Cathedral of Christ the Saviour.

-On February 25, 2014, the 26th joint meeting of the supervisory, public and trustee councils and the presentation of the 31-33 volumes of the encyclopedia took place in the Sergiev Hall of the Cathedral of Christ the Savior in Moscow.
+On February 25, 2014, the 26^{th} joint meeting of the supervisory, public and trustee councils and the presentation of the 31-33 volumes of the encyclopedia took place in the Sergiev Hall of the Cathedral of Christ the Savior in Moscow.
 A "very important and extremely difficult decision was made to switch to the release of four volumes per year".